Learn to Animate!

-4 Factors to Create Realistic Animation
+Bouncing Ball Animation with Maya – Part 1: 4 Factors to Create Good Animation

 1. We need to find references